3DGazeNet: Generalizing Gaze Estimation with Weak-Supervision from Synthetic Views: Experiments

-In this section we evaluate our multi-view supervision approach in both within-dataset and cross-dataset experiments.
-We believe that~\cite{Kothari_2021_CVPR} is the most similar method to ours, as it is the only one in literature that attempts to improve gaze estimation generalization by utilizing in-the-wild face data.
-Additionally, even though GazeOnce~\cite{zhang2022gazeonce} proposes an interesting method in this line of research, the presented experiments are conducted on the accompanied dataset MPSGaze which has not become available yet.
+In this section, we evaluate 3DGazeNet in within-dataset and cross-dataset experiments.
+We believe that~\cite{Kothari_2021_CVPR} is the most closely related method to ours, as it is the only method using 3D geometric cues of the scene to generalize gaze from arbitrary face data.

-{\bf Cross-dataset Evaluation} We design two cross-dataset experiments to test the performance of our method on Gaze360 (G360) and report the results on \cref{tab:weak}(a) and (b).
-Particularly, the experiments are the following: a) we train our method on the CMU, AVA, and ITWG-MV datasets utilizing only our pseudo-labels and multi-view supervision and b) we additionally employ ground truth supervision from GazeCapture (GC).

-From the results on the above experiments, it becomes obvious that our geometry-aware pseudo-labels employed within our multi-view supervision training effectively support gaze estimation generalization to unseen domains, even without any available ground truth.
-In particular, in experiment a) our method outperforms~\cite{Kothari_2021_CVPR} by 30\% with AVA, 12\% with CMU, 9.5\% with AVA+CMU and 14\% when we employ our large-scale ITWG-MV.
-Similarly, in experiment b) when additionally employing ground truth from GC our method outperforms~\cite{Kothari_2021_CVPR} by 7\%.
-Overall, our method always outperforms the compared one, while it yields significant improvement when no ground truth is available.
+{\bf Cross-dataset Evaluation} We design two cross-dataset experiments to test the generalization of our method on G360 and report the results on \cref{tab:weak}(a) and (b).
+Particularly, the experiments are: a) we train our method on the CMU, AVA, and ITWG-MV datasets utilizing only our pseudo-labels and multi-view supervision and b) we additionally employ ground truth supervision from GC and EXG.
+From the results of the above experiments, it becomes obvious that our geometry-aware pseudo-labels employed within our multi-view supervision training effectively generalize gaze estimation to unseen domains, even without any available ground truth.
+In particular, in experiment a) our method outperforms~\cite{Kothari_2021_CVPR} by 30\% with AVA, 12\% with CMU, 9.5\% with AVA+CMU and 14\% with our large-scale ITWG-MV.
+Similarly, in experiment b) when additionally employing ground truth from GC and EXG our method outperforms~\cite{Kothari_2021_CVPR} by 7\% and 6\% respectively.

-{\bf Within-dataset Evaluation} Here we compare our method against state-of-the-art in within-dataset gaze estimation on Gaze360 (G360).
+{\bf Within-dataset Evaluation} Here we compare our method against state-of-the-art within-dataset gaze estimation on G360.
 Similarly to~\cite{Kothari_2021_CVPR}, we employ AVA for additional supervision, while we also examine the effect of the larger-scale ITWG-MV.
 The results, presented in \cref{tab:weak} (c), show that multi-view supervision from AVA does not improve performance (which is in line with the compared method), but the large-scale ITWG-MV does.